The blond bombshell

 Birth of New Zealand's Craig McMillan, who chipped in with the ball and did rather more with the bat.
 He scored 54 on his Test debut, in Brisbane in 1997-98, before quickly moving on to higher things.
 His Test centuries included 142 at Colombo's Premadasa Stadium later that same season, and another 142 against Zimbabwe in Wellington in 2000-01.
 He also hit an unbeaten 107 at Old Trafford, when New Zealand surprised a few people by winning the series against England, in 1999.
 He was dropped from the one-day side in 2005, after which he tried his hand at being a salesman.
 However, he made his way back and got picked for the 2007 World Cup after he scored a New Zealand record 67-ball ODI century in the Chappell-Hadlee Trophy earlier that year.
 He was New Zealand's highest scorer in the World T20 that followed but announced his retirement from international cricket after the tournament, at the age of 31.

 An opening batsman with a compact style and steadfast nature, Chandika Hathurusingha, born today, forged a steady opening partnership with Roshan Mahanama.
 He made his Test debut in New Zealand, as replacement for an injured Mahanama, and scored three half-centuries in his first three Tests.
 But he was dropped after he struggled against pace in South Africa, spent a while on the sidelines, and then was selected to tour Pakistan - where he performed excellently.
 After being left out again, following the emergence of Sanath Jayasuriya, Hathurusingha was employed as a middle-order batsman and medium-pace bowler.
 He was picked for the 1999 World Cup but didn't play.
-Hathurusingha quit first-class cricket in 2005 and moved to coaching, most notably with Bangladesh.
+Hathurusingha quit first-class cricket in 2005 and moved to coaching, most notably with Bangladesh and then Sri Lanka.